ca-la/bin/.github/PULL_REQUEST_TEMPLATE.md

 ```

 ```

-- [ ] I have not included any code here that depends on the migration (so that we can deploy DB changes prior to code rollout)
 ---------------- REMOVE THIS LINE IF THIS PR INCLUDES A MIGRATION --------- -->

 - [ ] This change includes test coverage (or a valid reason why not)